- Lawmakers considering switch from PAP to Medicaid managed care and a work requirement

 During this time however, the state’s Bridge Program gave eligible beneficiaries the option of enrolling in a private plan through the exchange and having the cost subsidized with Medicaid funding.

-But starting in 2016, New Hampshire moved all Medicaid expansion enrollees to private coverage obtained through the exchange, utilizing Medicaid funding to subsidize the cost of the plans.
-This approach was a bipartisan compromise between those who wanted to simply expand the existing Medicaid program and those who preferred an approach that would provide private coverage for the state’s low-income residents.
+But starting in 2016, New Hampshire moved most Medicaid expansion enrollees to private coverage obtained through the exchange, utilizing Medicaid funding to subsidize the cost of the plans.
+This approach, called the Premium Assistance Program, or PAP, was a bipartisan compromise between those who wanted to simply expand the existing Medicaid program and those who preferred an approach that would provide private coverage for the state’s low-income residents.

 Enrollees in the HIPP program have not transitioned to PAP.
 Neither have medically-frail Medicaid enrollees, including people in nursing homes.